ahamedali95/JSpractice/ReactFundamentals/notes.md

 ### Principles of Redux

 1. Single source of truth - The state of the entire application is stored in an object within a single store.
 The single state tree makes it easier for us to keep track of changes over time.
-2. State is read-only - The only way to change the state is to trigger an action.
-An action is a plain JS object describing the change.
-The action is the minimal representation of the change to data.
+2. State is read-only - The only way to change the state is to emit an action, an object describing what happened.
 3. Changes are made with pure functions: In order to specify how the state tree is transformed by actions, you need pure functions.
 Pure functions are those whose return value depends solely on the values of their arguments.

+### Actions

+Actions are JS objects that contain two attributes: type and payload.
+The type describes what is happening and payload contains data for the new state.
+It is the only way to send information from the application to the store.

+### Reducers

+Reducers are pure functions which specify how the application's state change in response to an ACTION.
+Reducers work by taking in the previous state and action, and then it returns a new state.
+It determines what sort of update needs to be done based on the type of the action, and then returns new values.

+#### Advantages of Redux:

+1. Predictability of outcome – Since there is always one source of truth, i.e. the store, there is no confusion about how to sync the current state with actions and other parts of the application.

+2. Maintainability – The code becomes easier to maintain with a predictable outcome and strict structure.

+3. Community and ecosystem – Redux has a huge community behind it which makes it even more captivating to use.
+A large community of talented individuals contribute to the betterment of the library and develop various applications with it.

+4. Organization – Redux is precise about how code should be organized, this makes the code more consistent and easier when a team works with it.